 The Impact of Weekends and Holidays on Sleep Patterns

 Weekends often become wildcards in children’s sleep schedules.
-Staying up late partying with friends or binge-watching shows can throw off established routines drastically.
+Staying up much later than usual can throw off established routines.

 Though occasional later nights are fine socially or during holidays:

-- Losing two hours or more each weekend night creates “social jetlag.”
+- Losing two hours or more each weekend night can create “social jetlag.”

-- This mismatch between biological clocks and social schedules leads to grogginess Monday mornings.
+- This mismatch between biological clocks and social schedules can lead to grogginess Monday mornings.

-- Catching up on lost weekday sleep by sleeping excessively late on weekends disrupts natural rhythm further.
+- Trying to catch up by sleeping excessively late on weekends may disrupt natural rhythm further.

-A rule of thumb is limiting weekend bedtime shifts within one hour from weekday times whenever possible.
+A rule of thumb is limiting weekend bedtime shifts to about one hour from weekday times whenever possible.
 This balance preserves social freedom without sacrificing weekday function.

 Napping Considerations for Eleven-Year-Olds